Marley-C-Robinson-99/Classification-Project/README.md

 Categorical Features   | Description |    Data Type --|--|--
-gender    |   indicates the the customers' gender identity |    int8 senior_citizen|    indicates if the customer is a senior citizen    |int64 partner|    indicates if the customer has a partner    |int64
+customer_id    |   indicates the the customers' id number in the database |    object gender    |   indicates the the customers' gender identity |    int8 senior_citizen|    indicates if the customer is a senior citizen    |int64 partner|    indicates if the customer has a partner    |int64